nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/registering-your-nuxeo-instance.md

 **To re-register your instance:**

 1. Log in to the [Nuxeo Online Services portal](http://connect.nuxeo.com).
-2. In the associated instances, click on your Nuxeo instances link.
-    The page listing the associated instances for your project opens.
+1. Click on the `My Applications` tab
+1. Click on the application name for which you want to register your Nuxeo Platform to access its settings.
+1. Click on the `Instances` tab
-3. Copy the Identifier of the instance you want to register (Identifier is of the form `dedaf21-be00-412e-b0ab-f2394479d5f8--885dcf60-5a4a-46e8-a904-0123456789ab`).
+1. Copy the Identifier of the instance you want to register.</br>
     In the Nuxeo Admin tab, paste this identifier in the CLID field and click on the **Register this instance** button.
     ![]({{file name='AdminCenter-offline-registration-3.png'}} ?w=450,border=true)
     Your instance is registered again and the registration summary is displayed.